sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 two green tokens on each player's Risk Driver card.
 When their character first *takes a big risk* by the method or for the reason written on their card, the player takes the tokens.

+Risk Drivers help players with less experience in role-playing games decide what to do.
+If they are very useful at your table, you can do the risk driver procedure for a player after their character executes the Rest move.
+(If they still had a risk driver, the new risk driver replaces the old)

 ### Choose Speed / Wealth / Pack